alloverse/nackademin-linux2/03-lektion.md

 * `/var/log/syslog` and `/var/log/messages` store all global system activity data, including startup messages.
 Debian-based systems like Ubuntu store this in `/var/log/syslog`, while Red Hat-based systems like RHEL or CentOS use `/var/log/messages`.
 * `/var/log/auth.log` and `/var/log/secure` store all security-related events such as logins, root user actions, and output from pluggable authentication modules (PAM).
 Ubuntu and Debian use `/var/log/auth.log`, while Red Hat and CentOS use `/var/log/secure`.
 * `/var/log/kern.log` stores kernel events, errors, and warning logs, which are particularly helpful for troubleshooting custom kernels.
 * `/var/log/cron` stores information about scheduled tasks (cron jobs).
-Use this data to verify that your cron jobs are running successfully.
+Use this data to verify that your cron jobs are running successfully. (_notera: inte sant i ubuntu! loggas till syslog_)

 _(Från https://www.loggly.com/ultimate-guide/linux-logging-basics/)_